The Dimming Rooms

 The design language is identical to Fortune Pavilion — the space where the Prosperity Pathway begins.
 Same temperature.
 Same comfort.
 Same calculated warmth.
 The Pavilion sells you the debt.
 The Dimming Room collects it.
 The aesthetic continuity is not accidental.

-The walk from the Dimming Room to the transit station — three blocks from the Sector 4D location — is the first experience of the post-Dimming world.
+The walk from the Dimming Room to the transit station — three blocks from the S4-D location — is the first experience of the post-Dimming world.
 Doors that used to open at the right speed now open too fast.
 Conversations that used to be effortless require focus.
 Neural advertisements arrive at speeds the dimmed cognition struggles to process.
 Three blocks.
-The longest three blocks.
+It takes forty-five minutes.
+Everything in the world is calibrated for the version of you that walked in four hours ago, and that version no longer exists.

 Sight